Karl Otto Thaning: Athletic career

 Thaning represented his country in two sports, playing water polo for South Africa at the Heliopolis Tournament in Cairo, Egypt in 2003, and later for swimming at numerous tournaments.

 As a swimmer, Thaning specialized in freestyle events.
 He claimed numerous short-course South African titles in sprint freestyle (both 50 and 100).

 Thaning competed in the men's 4 × 100 m medley relay, as a member of the South African team, at the 2004 Summer Olympics in Athens., teaming with Gerhard Zandberg, Terence Parkin, and Eugene Botes in heat two, Thaning anchored a freestyle leg to finish the race with a split of 49.25, with the team finishing thirteenth overall in a final time of 3:43.94.

+He has four Big West Conference Champion Titles from 1999 to 2000 in California, USA, and swam Mare Nostrum in 2004 and 2005 in Monte Carlo, Canet, and Barcelona.
+He won the 50 metre Freestyle at the Israeli National Championships at the Windgate Institute in Netanya, Israel, and won three races in the Flanders Grand Prix in Brugge, Belgium, and swam in the Sydney, Australia and Daejon, South Korea, legs of the World Cup.
+In 2006, he placed 2nd in the 50 metre Freestyle at the Copenhagen Skins Invite in Denmark, and swam another World Cup leg in Berlin, Germany.

 He captained the National Aquatic Team at the Commonwealth Games in Melbourne, Australia in 2006, during which he finished 9th in the 50 meter freestyle and anchored the freestyle leg of the men's 4 × 100 m medley relay to a 6th-place finish.